MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 * Maintaining a write pointer.

-As mentioned above, the CPU is responsible for allocating (e.g. using malloc) a chuck of contiguous memory, and configuring the DMA block.
+As mentioned above, the CPU is responsible for allocating (e.g. using malloc) a chunk of contiguous memory, and configuring the DMA block.
 This is done by writing the start and end of the receive DMA buffer.
+The DMA must be disabled while modifying these pointers.

 Whenever data is received on the Ethernet port, the DMA will write data to the buffer, always maintaining a write pointer to instruct the CPU how much data has been received.
 And likewise the CPU maintains a read pointer to instruct the DMA where it is allowed to write to.
 This prevents the DMA from overwriting data the CPU has not yet processed.

 The whole design is put together in the file ethernet/ethernet.vhd.

-A choice must be made on how to handle the situation where the receive DMA buffer runs full, e.g. if the CPU is too long in processing a packet, while a burst of subsequent packets are received.
+A choice must be made on how to handle the situation where the receive DMA buffer runs full, e.g. if the CPU is too slow in processing a packet, while a burst of subsequent packets are received.
 The current implementation will stop reading from the fifo (the signal user\_rden remains low), which will then fill up (as indicated by the signal eth\_fifo\_afull).
 Eventually the input buffer